by Gail Kavanagh

 Astrologically, Concordia belongs with the sign of Libra, the sign of harmony and balance, and with Venus, the planet of relationships.
 Therefore, when invoking her, use the associations of this sign and planet.
 Soft colors, especially blue and lavender, are appropriate and the invocation should take place on a Venus day or hour (you can find the tables of planetary hours and days online).

 The oils and incense you use should reflect the qualities of Concordia, Venus, and Libra.
 Essential floral scents, such as rose and lavender are best.
-Bowls and implements should be made of copper and the gemstones associated with Libra are the opal, the sapphire, and Jade.
+The sign of Libra recommends copper bowls and tools, and they also associate opal, sapphire, and jade gemstones with it.